 For this situation, a type A residual current circuit breaker is generally adequate.
-Nevertheless, false alarms can be triggered for the type A residual-current circuit breaker in individual cases and depending on local conditions.
+Nevertheless, false alarms can be triggered for the type A residualcurrent circuit breaker in individual cases and depending on local conditions.
 For this reason, in accordance with national legislation, Fronius recommends that a residual-current circuit breaker with a tripping current of at least 100 mA suitable for frequency converters be used.

-The inverter can be fused with max. an automatic circuit breaker C 63 A.
+As a maximum, the inverter can be used with an automatic circuit breaker C 32 A.